Dual Diagnosis Treatment Asheboro, NC

 Services provided:

-• Rehab for adult men, rehab for pregnant women and rehab for adult women
+• Rehab for postpartum women, rehab for adult men and adult women

 Family Services Of The Piedmont - 21.5 miles from Asheboro, NC

-Family Services Of The Piedmont is a dual-diagnosis treatment center in High Point, North Carolina that provides treatment for substance abuse and mental health disorders that include bipolar disorder as well as binge eating.
+Family Services Of The Piedmont is a dual-diagnosis treatment center in High Point, North Carolina that provides treatment services for drug or alcohol use and mental health disorders that include borderline personality disorder as well as eating disorders.

 Address: 1401 Long Street, High Point, NC 27262 in Guilford County